Turbulent Nature of the Quasicontinuous Exhaust Regime for Fusion Plasmas

-Magnetically confined plasmas offer a viable path to fusion energy; however, future reactors must reconcile high energy confinement with tolerable heat exhaust to achieve net gain while protecting plasma-facing components \cite{siccinio2020demo}.
-After years of exploration \cite{Viezzer2018}, experiments across multiple tokamaks \cite{harrerParameterDependencesSmall2018,labit2019dependence,faitsch2025quasi} have identified an operational “sweet spot” called the Quasicontinuous Exhaust (QCE) regime, accessed \cite{dunne2024quasi,faitsch2023analysis} through strong plasma shaping and high plasma density $\nsep$ at the separatrix.
-QCE integrates H-mode \cite{wagner1982regime} operation with reactor-relevant heat exhaust solutions: Type-I edge-localized modes (ELMs) \cite{zohm1996edge} are naturally suppressed \cite{harrerParameterDependencesSmall2018}, the scrape-off layer (SOL) heat flux decay length $\lambda_q$ \cite{Eich2013} is broadened \cite{faitsch2021broadening}, and the high $\nsep$ favors detached operation \cite{wischmeier2015high}.
-These merits are phenomenologically attributed to: (i) a ballooning-type quasicoherent mode (QCM) across the separatrix \cite{mazurenko2002experimental,kalis2023experimental}, whose sufficient transport tailors the pedestal and prevents ELMs, and (ii) intense filamentary blobs \cite{d2011convective} in the SOL, whose propagation broadens $\lambda_q$ \cite{faitsch2021broadening}.
-However, extrapolation of QCE to future devices is hindered by the hitherto unresolved nature of the QCM and blobs, i.e.~the generation, interaction, and regulation of those dynamics.
-A first-principles understanding requires examining turbulence across the separatrix, where nonlinear, electromagnetic, and intermittent dynamics are further compounded by the geometric singularity of the X-point.
+Prospective magnetic confinement fusion reactors must reconcile high energy confinement with tolerable heat exhaust to achieve net gain while protecting plasma-facing components \cite{siccinio2020demo}.
+After years of exploration \cite{Viezzer2018}, experiments across multiple tokamaks \cite{harrerParameterDependencesSmall2018,labit2019dependence,faitsch2025quasi} have identified an operational “sweet spot” called the Quasicontinuous Exhaust (QCE) regime, accessed \cite{dunne2024quasi,faitsch2023analysis} through strong plasma shaping and high plasma density $\nsep$ at the magnetic separatrix.
+QCE integrates H-mode \cite{wagner1982regime} operation with reactor-relevant heat exhaust solutions: Type-I edge-localized modes (ELMs) \cite{zohm1996edge} are naturally suppressed \cite{harrerParameterDependencesSmall2018}, the scrape-off layer (SOL) heat flux decay length \cite{Eich2013} is broadened \cite{faitsch2021broadening}, and the high $\nsep$ favors detached operation \cite{wischmeier2015high}.
+These merits are phenomenologically attributed to: (i) a quasicoherent mode (QCM) across the separatrix \cite{mazurenko2002experimental,kalis2023experimental,terry2005transport}, whose sufficient transport tailors the pedestal and prevents ELMs, and (ii) intense filamentary blobs \cite{d2011convective} in the SOL, whose propagation broadens $\lambda_q$ \cite{faitsch2021broadening}.
+The extrapolation to future devices is hindered by the hitherto unresolved nature of the QCM and blobs, i.e.~the generation, interaction, and regulation of those dynamics.
+A first-principles understanding requires resolving turbulence across the separatrix, where nonlinear, electromagnetic, and intermittent dynamics are further compounded by {the transition in magnetic topology.}